Configuration Reference

 targetsobjectDefine multiple deployment targets (see Multi-Server Deployments)

-imagesmapDefine named images that can be referenced by targets
+imagesmapDefine named images that can be referenced by targets.
+Values can be strings or objects.

 secret_providersobjectConfigure secret providers (see Secret Providers)